 Sales Tax - Canada

 In Canada, tax is remitted to the government based on your purchases and expenses.
 A company generally receives credit toward their taxes when goods are resold and sales tax is charged.
 In Canada, there is a federal tax known as the GST (Goods & Services Tax).
 Depending upon the province or territory, this tax is either reported separately or combined with any provincial or territorial sales tax.
 When combined, the tax is typically referred to as "harmonized" or HST.
 In areas where the GST is reported separately, the province portion is referred to as PST.
+The set up for taxes in Canada is covered in more depth in this topic.

 The form is a bit simpler for Canadian sales tax use.
 Enter the tax code, description, name or abbreviation to be used on documents, and the total percent of the tax rate (as a whole number, not the decimal equivalent of a percentage.
 For example, enter 5 for 5%, not .05 which would be treated as 5/100 of 1%).
 The total percent may or may not include the GST (goods & services tax) collected by the federal government.
 If your province has an HST (Harmonized Sales Tax), the percentage should include the GST rate.
 If not, meaning your province has separate PST from GST, the PST locations should not include the GST percentage.
 A separate GST tax code must also be set up (in either case) and designated in Parameters under the Point of Sale tab.